 Your doctor will probably start you on a low dose of lisinopril and gradually increase your dose.

-Lisinopril controls high blood pressure and heart failure but does not cure them.
+Lisinopril controls your condition, but it is not a cure.
 Continue to take lisinopril even if you feel well.
 Do not stop taking lisinopril without talking to your doctor.

 Other uses for this medicine